-Washington DC has a humid subtropical climate with four distinct seasons.
+Washington, DC, has a humid subtropical climate with four distinct seasons.
 Summers are hot and humid, interspersed with frequent rain showers, while winters are extremely cold with the occasional snowstorm.
-The warmest months are July and August when temperatures average between 86°F and 91°F (30°C and 33°C).
-Over mid-December to mid-February, temperatures range between 20°F and 45°F (-6°C and 8°C).
-Probably the best weather is over March to mid-May when temperatures are mild, humidity is low and the city's cherry trees blossom.
+The warmest months are July and August, when temperatures average between 86°F and 91°F (30°C and 33°C).
+From mid-December to mid-February, temperatures range between 20°F and 45°F (-6°C and 8°C).
+Probably the best weather is from March to mid-May when temperatures are mild, humidity is low, and the city's cherry trees blossom.

 Are you an expat living in Washington DC?